levelupcc/level-up/_pages/you-the-trainer/how-to-start-an-effective-training/how-to-start-an-effective-training.md

 ---
 layout: page
-title: How To Start An Effective Training
+title: How To Start an Effective Training
 permalink: /you-the-trainer/how-to-start-an-effective-training/
 weight: 1.5
 ---